MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/storage-spaces-deploy.md

 1. Click **VMs and Services**, right-click **All Hosts**, and select **Add Hyper-V Hosts and Clusters**.
 2. If the cluster isn't in the VMM domain, select **The Windows server computer is in an untrusted Active Directory domain**.
-3. Specify the cluster, and provide a Run As account. his adds the host cluster into VMM.
+3. Specify the cluster, and provide a Run As account.
+This adds the host cluster into VMM.

      ![Existing cluster](../media/storage-spaces-existing-cluster.png)